|

 story told by a 4-year-old.
 The Paul Giamatti character is the only

-interesting one in the film, and the massively talented character actor
+interesting one among a lazy lineup, and the massively talented character actor

-grazes some elements of value, but in the end, what's interesting about
+grazes upon some elements of value, but in the end, what's interesting about

 his Cleveland Heep is not what Shyamalan uses him for.